ismailceylan/type.js/readme.md

-**This javascript library allows you to define types and behaviors.
-An identified species can be inherited by other species.
-Defined behaviors can also be used by species.**
+**This javascript library allows define types and traits.
+An identified type can be inherited by other types.
+Defined traits can also be used by types.**

 **This library uses the prototype mechanism.**
 _Bu javascript kütüphanesi türler ve davranışlar tanımlamanızı sağlar.
 Tanımlanan bir tür başka